 Richard Lingeman is a senior editor of The Nation.
-His books include Small Town America: A Narrative Hisory, 1620-Present; Don't You Know There's a War On?
-The American Home Front, 1941-1945; An American Journey: Theodore Dreiser (a two-volume biography, now available in one abridged paperback edition from John Wiley & Sons); Sinclair Lewis: Rebel From Main Street (Random House) and, most recently, Double Lives: American Writers’ Friendships (Random House).
+His books include Small Town America: A Narrative History, 1620-Present; Don't You Know There's a War On?
+The American Home Front, 1941-1945; An American Journey: Theodore Dreiser (a two-volume biography, now available in one abridged paperback edition from John Wiley & Sons); Sinclair Lewis: Rebel From Main Street (Random House); Double Lives: American Writers’ Friendships (Random House), and, most recently, The Noir Forties: The American People from Victory to the Cold War (Nation Books).

 With a dry, sharp, ironic voice—Christopher Hitchens graced The Nation’s pages from 1978 to 2006.
 The best of his articles, columns and reviews are collected here.